MartinBradbury/MEB-wildlife-photography/README.md

 ### Typography

 * The montserrat is the main font used throughout the whole website for headings and navigation with Old Standard TT being used for descriptsions and content.
 Sans Serif is used as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font so it is both attractive and appropriate.
 Old Standard TT helps with styling descriptive sections of the website.

 ### Imagery

 * Imagery is critical.
-A large hero image banner is designed to be eye catching whilst being consistent in all main pages on the website.
-The image will change on each main page, but the size and location will remain constant.
+Consistent use of photographs throughout the website to showcase the different images I have taken.
+Images with have shadowing effect to look like they are lifted off the page slightly.
 These images should be striking and catch the users attention.
-MEB Wildlife Photography logo will appear on the Home page to ensure the user knows the purpose of the page.
+Gallery pages will have clickable thumbnail images which will drop down a larger version of the image for the user to view.
+On drop down, the background will go dark and only the image will be viewable until and second click.
+This will remove any distraction on the page when viewing the larger images.